-Created in 2011, the Assessment Institute (AI) oversees the development and implementation of student testing services within PAEA, ensuring that products align with program and student needs.
-Housed within the AI are the PACKRAT Committee and three Rotation Exam Review Committees (RERC), each charged with the oversight of specific end-of-rotation (EOR) examinations.
+Created in 2011, the Assessment Council (AC) oversees the development and implementation of student testing services within PAEA, ensuring that products align with program and student needs.
+Housed within the AC are the PACKRAT Committee and three Rotation Exam Review Committees (RERC), each charged with the oversight of specific end-of-rotation (EOR) examinations.

 Kim Cavanagh, Gannon University (Penn.)